kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-11-facebook-earnings-report.md

 |Asia-Pacific   			    | 5  	| 7.9	| 11.7	| <span style="color:red">+48% </span>	|
 |Rest of the World    			| 2.4   | 3.5	| 4.7	| +34%	|
 |**Worldwide**				    |**27.6**	|**40.7**	|**55.8bn**	| **+37%**|

+In general, Facebook can earn more revenue by increasing number of active users or increasing user monetization (revenue per user).
+User monetization can be split further into increase in price per add and increase in the number of ads per user.
+So let's break it down using 2018 earnings numbers.

+**Growth of Facebook revenue (+ 37%) in 2018 was driven by:**
+- **9% increase in active users**
+- **24% increase in revenue per user** (Facebook made **$24.96** per active user in 2018)
+	- **13% increase in price per add**
+	- **10% increase in adds delivered per user**

+Wait a minute, isn't it in all the news that Facebook's number of users is plateauing becuase people are fed up with it and are closing their accounts?
+Well, it wouldn't be the first nor the last time news outlets exaggerated something, but although on overall numbers you can see that active users are growing, they are not growing in the same rate in all geographical regions that Facebook reports.

+In developed markets, active users grew only around 2-3% in 2018, which might be called plateauing, but thanks to higher growth in revenues per user compared to other regions (+34%) they still perform pretty well in revenue growth.

+In countries outside the US, Canada, and Europe, the number of active users grew by  12% in 2018 and revenues per user by 20%.

 ### Monthly Active Users (MAU) by Geographic Region